Pitcairn Islands: British colony

-Sexual abuse in modern times
+Modern era

+In 1952, Pitcairn was removed from the jurisdiction of the Western Pacific High Commission – which had relocated to the British Solomon Islands Protectorate – and placed under the direct jurisdiction of the Governor of Fiji.
+It was administered by the Pitcairn Office in Suva, although due to its isolation visits from British officials continued to occur only once or twice per decade.
+Following Fiji's independence in 1970, the Pitcairn Order 1970 created a new office of Governor of Pitcairn.
+The governorship was vested in the British high commissioner to New Zealand, with the administration based in the British consulate in Auckland.

+In the post-war period, the advent of jet airliners and containerisation contributed to a decline in ship traffic, which severely affected the island's economy.
+There was a mass exodus of residents in the early 1960s, with the population dropping from 140 in 1960 to 90 in 1962.
+Advances in communication were slow to reach the island – until the 1980s, radiograms and Ham radio were the primary methods of off-island communication, with Morse code used for official communications until 1982.
+Pitcairn was connected to the international phone system in 1985 and received internet access in 2002.

 Three cases of imprisonment for raping underage girls were reported in the 1950s.
 In 1999, Gail Cox, a police officer from Kent, United Kingdom, served on a temporary assignment on Pitcairn, and uncovered allegations of sexual abuse.
 When a 15-year-old girl decided to press rape charges in 1999, criminal proceedings (code-named "Operation Unique") were set in motion.
 The charges included 21 counts of rape, 41 of indecent assault, and two of gross indecency with a child under 14.
 Over the following two years, police officers in Australia, New Zealand and the United Kingdom interviewed every woman who had lived on Pitcairn in the past 20 years, as well as all of the accused men.
 These interviews revealed stories of girls as young as three being sexually assaulted and as young as 10 being gang-raped.
 The file was held by Pitcairn's first Public Prosecutor Simon Moore, an Auckland Crown Solicitor appointed to the position by the British government for the purposes of the investigation.